Genivia/ugrep/README.md

             If the standard input is searched, the string ``(standard input)'' is written.
     -N PATTERN, --neg-regexp=PATTERN
-            Specify a negative PATTERN used during the search of the input: an input line is selected only if it matches the specified patterns unless it matches the negative PATTERN.
-Same as -e (?^PATTERN).
-            Negative pattern matches are essentially removed before any other patterns are matched.
-Note that longer patterns take precedence over shorter patterns.
-Option -N cannot be specified with -P.
-            This option may be repeated.
+            Specify a negative PATTERN to reject specific -e PATTERN matches with a counter pattern.
+Note that longer patterns take precedence over shorter patterns, i.e. a negative pattern must be of the same length or longer to reject matching patterns.
+Option -N cannot be specified with -P.  This option may be repeated.
     -v, --invert-match
             Selected lines are those not matching any of the specified patterns.